 Booking.com has announced a new partnership with the European Broadcasting Union (EBU) to become the Official Travel Partner of the Eurovision Song Contest (ESC) in 2021.

-Organized by the EBU, Eurovision is an annual song contest held each May.
-This year, the shows will run from May 18 to 22 and will welcome fans—either in-person or from the comfort of home—to the vibrant city of Rotterdam, located in Booking.com’s home country, The Netherlands.
-One of the largest, most-popular television events in the world, the contest will broadcast to 41 countries in 2021.
+Organised by the EBU, Eurovision is an annual song contest held in May each year.
+This year, the shows will run from 18 May until 22 May and will welcome fans - either in-person or from the comfort of home - to the vibrant city of Rotterdam, located in Booking.com’s home country, The Netherlands.
+One of the largest, most-popular broadcast events in the world, the contest will broadcast to 41 countries in 2021.

-The partnership aligns closely with Booking.com’s mission to make it easier for everyone to experience the world, and provides an opportunity to inspire and remind global travelers that there’s a world of amazing and diverse experiences waiting to be rediscovered, once it’s safe to do so.
+The partnership aligns closely with Booking.com’s mission to make it easier for everyone to experience the world, and provides an opportunity to inspire and remind global travellers that there is a world of amazing and diverse experiences waiting to be rediscovered, when it is safe to do so.

 “We are delighted to welcome Booking.com as the Official Travel Partner for the Eurovision Song Contest 2021,” adds Martin Österdahl, Executive Supervisor of the Eurovision Song Contest.

 “This is a perfect partnership between the world’s largest live music event and one of the world’s leading digital travel companies.
 The Eurovision Song Contest gives millions of viewers every year the chance to experience the diversity of Europe in their own homes.
 As we eventually Open Up, our new partner can help them experience, in person, the languages, music and culture they discover through the Eurovision Song Contest.”